kmgreg/SharpScript/README.md

 As such, it had two "real" goals in mind:
 Where and What

-Also too make this less painful everything (including expressions) is spaced out and I don't follow MDAS (lol!)
+Also to make this less painful everything (including expressions) is spaced out and I don't follow MDAS (lol!)